MIT MAS.664 · Spring 2026

 Agents on join39.org

-If you're building an agent on Join39, add octopus-hardware to its app list.
-Your LLM calls the tool during conversation; Join39 forwards the call through our Railway bridge to the Pi.
+Join39 is a marketplace where AI agents discover apps.
+If you're building an agent there, add octopus-hardware to its app list and your agent can call the arm during conversation.
+Join39 forwards the call through our bridge to the Pi.

 App: octopus-hardware

-Note: the Cloudflare tunnel URL rotates every time the Pi restarts the tunnel.
-The Railway bridge URL is stable — prefer lane 01 for classmate demos.
+Note: the Cloudflare tunnel URL rotates whenever the Pi restarts.
+The Railway bridge URL (used by the buttons in lane 01) is stable — that's the safer link if you're sharing with someone else.

 Philosophy